 Although IATA’s guidelines are widely used within the airline industry, each airline sets its own regulations.
 I highly recommend contacting the airline prior to your trip, especially if you plan to take your eboard on an international flight.
 Right now it is all a bit of a mess, like the early days of flying with laptops.

-Thanks to all the exploding “hoverboards” and other cheap Li-ion powered toys we have a harsh start in the airline industry.
-We should have to take a look at how other personal mobility devices are treated from airlines: Lithium-ion batteries power everything from laptops to smartphones to electric cars.
+Thanks to all the exploding “hoverboards” and other cheap Li-ion powered toys, e-boards are facing a rough start in the airline industry.
+We should take a look at how other personal mobility devices are treated by airlines: Lithium-ion batteries power everything from laptops to smartphones to electric cars.

 Various news stories have reported incidents in which hoverboards caught fire or exploded, hurting their riders or damaging nearby property.
 Reasonably, airlines aren’t willing to take the risk of an onboard explosion.
 There are roughly 100 accident stories stating that battery packs in self-balancing scooters and hoverboards get too hot.
 And with the risks of sparks, fire, and explosions, it’s no surprise 60 airlines have forbidden hoverboards from being taken aboard.